zikozee/Springboot-MVC-Blog-Security-and-Authorities/README.md

 myblog

 Started off nakov's site : https://nakov.com/blog/2016/08/05/creating-a-blog-system-with-spring-mvc-thymeleaf-jpa-and-mysql/
-but completed it by fixing remaining fnctionalities and security  as well as role
+but completed it by fixing remaining fnctionalities and security  as well as user roles and privileges

+just fork it, download and run